Sachaa-Thanasius/defer-imports/README.rst

 - [ ] Add tests for the following:

-    - [ ] Relative imports
+    - [x] Relative imports
-    - [ ] Combinations of different import types
+    - [x] Combinations of different import types
-    - [ ] True circular imports
+    - [ ] Circular imports
     - [ ] Thread safety (see importlib.util.LazyLoader for reference?)
     - [ ] Other python implementations/platforms

 - [x] Make this able to import the entire standard library, including all the subpackage imports uncommented.
 UPDATE: See ``benchmark/sample_deferred.py``.
-- [ ] Make this be able to run on normal code.
+- [x] Make this be able to run on normal code.
 It currently breaks pip, readline, and who knows what else in the standard library, possibly because of the subpackage imports issue.

 Acknowledgements